studentkittens/misc/workshop2015/go-lang/presentation.rst

 - Not so many **libraries** to chose from (yet).
 - No **Generics** (yet).
 - No **Exceptions**. *(\*)*
+- Googling for *,,go for''* does not do much.

 (\* although replaced by ``defer`` and ``panic/recover``)